Make-School-Courses/FEW-1.1-Web-Foundations/10-JavaScript-Browser-API-part-1/README.md

     - Links to:
       - Documentation
       - Other resources
   - **Stretch goal:** Write a Medium post about your experience with your chosen API.
-This article should be atleast 500 words.
-If you do the stretch goal post a link to your article in your Githup Repo.
+This article should be at least 500 words.
+If you do the stretch goal post a link to your article in your Github Repo.

 ## Additional Resources